Data Protected - Sweden

 During 2021, a total of 101 inspection matters regarding data protection were initiated by the Swedish Authority for Privacy Protection, compared to 47 inspection matters during 2020.
 During 2019, a total of 51 inspection matters regarding data protection were initiated, compared to 67 inspection matters during 2018.

 The typical penalties imposed for violations of the Swedish Penal Code that result in prosecution are fines and damages awarded to the victim.
 The level of the fine varies according to the severity of the crime and the income of the person responsible for the breach.

-In February 2020, the Data Protection Authority revoked Yellow-Belly Decision System AB's ("Yellow Belly") permit to perform credit information services due to the company's unauthorised sale and licensing of its credit information register to Nusvar AB.
-Under Swedish law, sale and licensing of an authorised credit information company's credit information register must be approved by the Data Protection Authority.
-In its decision, the Data Protection Authority stated that Yellow-Belly's negligence to seek approval was proof that its operation was not conducted in a proper and discerning manner.
+In February 2020, the Swedish Authority for Privacy Protection revoked Yellow-Belly Decision System AB's ("Yellow Belly") permit to perform credit information services due to the company's unauthorised sale and licensing of its credit information register to Nusvar AB.
+Under Swedish law, sale and licensing of an authorised credit information company's credit information register must be approved by the Swedish Authority for Privacy Protection.
+In its decision, the Swedish Authority for Privacy Protection stated that Yellow-Belly's negligence to seek approval was proof that its operation was not conducted in a proper and discerning manner.